U.N. council to meet at Moscow’s request over unproven claim of U.S. biolabs, as Zelensky dismisses allegation

 Elsewhere, British Prime Minister Boris Johnson on Thursday also suggested that Russia’s accusations could be a “cynical” pretext for its own actions.

 “The stuff that you’re hearing about chemical weapons, this is straight out of their playbook,” Johnson told Sky News.
-“They start saying that there are chemical weapons that are being stored by their opponents or by the Americans, and so when they themselves deploy chemical weapons — as I fear they may — they have a sort of a ‘maskirovka,’ a fake story, ready to go.”
+“They start saying that there are chemical weapons that are being stored by their opponents or by the Americans.
+And so when they themselves deploy chemical weapons — as I fear they may — they have a sort of a maskirovka — a fake story — ready to go.”

 The White House warned this week that Russia could use chemical or biological weapons in Ukraine.

-White House press secretary Jen Psaki tweeted that Russia has long “maintained a biological weapons program in violation of international law” and cited its military intervention in Syria in support of Bashar al-Assad’s regime and its suspected poisoning of Russian opposition figure Alexei Navalny in 2020 with a Novichok-like nerve agent.
+White House press secretary Jen Psaki tweeted that Russia "has long maintained a biological weapons program in violation of international law” and cited its military intervention in Syria in support of Bashar al-Assad’s regime and its suspected poisoning of Russian opposition figure Alexei Navalny in 2020 with a Novichok-like nerve agent.

 Psaki dismissed Russia’s claims about U.S.-supported biolabs in Ukraine as “preposterous” and “false.”